TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 90/Psalms 90.6.md

 ---

-In the morning it flourisheth, and groweth up; In the evening it is cut down, and withereth.
+In the morning it sprouts and springs up.
+By evening, it is withered and dry.